 Decision 5: Invest in Year 1 architecture — saves $30-50K over Year 2-3

-The biggest TCO lever isn't license negotiation — it's implementation quality.
+The biggest TCO lever is not license negotiation — it is implementation quality.
 A $15,000 Tier 2 implementation that prevents Year 2 rework saves $30,000-$50,000 versus a $7,000 QuickStart that generates Year 2 cleanup costs.
 Senior consultant time in Year 1 has the highest leverage point in the entire 3-year TCO.

 Combined, these five decisions can shift a Mid-Market scenario from $193K to $145K — a 25% TCO reduction without changing anything about Pardot itself.
 Most teams capture 1-2 of the five.
 The teams that capture 4-5 are typically those that started with an audit.